Introduction to the Campus

 Home to the one of the largest music school in the country, the Center for Music and the Worship Arts is a 4-story, 140,000-square-foot facility that includes two wings – an academic wing consisting of faculty offices, classrooms, lecture halls, music labs, recital halls, and a recording studio, as well as a performance wing consisting of a 1,600-seat concert hall.

 Jerry Falwell Library, named after Liberty’s founder, was completed in 2014 and boasts over 170,000 square feet, including a technology commons, 30 group-study rooms, an automated storage retrieval system, four-story book tower, multiple terraces and balconies, and a café.
-Additional information is available online.

 The Center for Medical and Health Sciences is home to the College of Osteopathic Medicine (LUCOM) and select programs of the expanded School of Health Sciences.
 This 144,000-square-foot facility houses a medical library and provides hands-on training through lab simulation and standardized patient education.
-Additional information is available online.

-Marie F. Green Hall houses the university’s administrative offices, the Student Service Center, which houses Student Accounts, Financial Aid, and the Office of the Provost, Registrar’s Office, Post Office, Student Affairs offices, the Office of Spiritual Development and Spiritual Life offices, LaHaye Recreation Center, Tilley Food Court, the Cinematic Arts–Zaki Gordon Center, Liberty University Art Museum, School of Communication and the Arts, Helms School of Government, the School of Law, and The Graduate School.
+Marie F. Green Hall houses the university’s administrative offices, the Student Service Center, which houses Student Accounts, Financial Aid, and the Office of the Provost, Registrar’s Office, Post Office, Student Affairs offices, the Office of Spiritual Development offices, LaHaye Recreation Center, Tilley Food Court, the Cinematic Arts–Zaki Gordon Center, Liberty University Art Museum, School of Communication and the Arts, Helms School of Government, the School of Law, and The Graduate School.
 The Tower Theater is a 640-seat state of the art theater where the Department of Theatre Arts produces six to eight shows a year including productions such as Beauty and the Beast, Steel Magnolias, Peter Pan, Mary Poppins, Little Mermaid, and Phantom of the Opera.

 Virtual tours of Liberty’s academic facilities are available online.